Odakyū Enoshima Line

-The Odakyū Enoshima Line (小田急江ノ島線, Odakyū Enoshima-sen) is a branch line operated by the Japanese private railway operator Odakyū Electric Railway in eastern Kanagawa Prefecture.
+The Enoshima Line (江ノ島線, Enoshima-sen) is a branch line operated by the Japanese private railway operator Odakyū Electric Railway in eastern Kanagawa Prefecture.
 The Enoshima Line branches from the Odawara Line at Sagami-Ōno, extending south to Fujisawa and Katase-Enoshima, a distance of 27.6 km.
 It was completed with 13 stations on April 1, 1929.

-As is also the case with the Odawara Line, as well as being a heavy commuter line the operator also offers, for an additional charge, limited express services to the popular scenic site of Enoshima.
+As is the case with the Odawara Line, the operator offers limited express services to the popular scenic site of Enoshima for a surcharge.
 After the introduction of East Japan Railway Company's (JR East) Shōnan-Shinjuku Line, passengers between Fujisawa Station and Shinjuku Station have had an alternative to the Enoshima Line.
 Odakyū have responded since then to improve the frequencies of rapid through services to Shinjuku.

 History

 The Odawara Express Railway Co. opened the Sagami-Ōno - Fujisawa section in 1928, and extended the line to Katase-Enoshima, as well as duplicating the entire line, the following year.
 In 1943 the line was returned to single track and the steel rail recycled for the Japanese war effort.
 The line was re-duplicated in 1948/49.

 In 1942, the company was forcibly merged by the government with Tokyu Corporation.
 Tokyu was broken up in 1948 and the line was transferred to the newly founded Odakyu Electric Railway Co.

 Freight services operated on the line between 1944 and 1966.